What We’ve Heard

 The goals will help guide the development of the City’s future growth.

-The 2030 Comprehensive Plan Steering Committee will meet Feb.
-7 to review and confirm the goals, and City Council is expected to confirm the goals during its Feb.
+The 2030 Comprehensive Plan Steering Committee met Feb.
+7 to review and confirm the goals, and City Council confirmed the goals during its Feb.
 26 meeting.

 On The Table Oct.
 2, 2018, and Survey No. 1